-Addictive Disorders & Recovery Studies Minor & Graduate Certificate
+Addictive Disorders and Recovery Studies Minor and Graduate Certificate

 Relevant and Practical

 The Addictive Disorders and Recovery Studies (ADRS) Program, in conjunction with the Center for the Study of Addiction and Recovery, is committed to undergraduate and graduate education.

 With an Interdisciplinary Minor in Addictive Disorders and Recovery Studies offered through the ADRS Program, undergraduates meet all the academic requirements to become a Licensed Chemical Dependency Counselor (LCDC).
 Students pursuing the Community, Family, and Addiction Sciences (CFAS) undergraduate degree are required to take many of the ADRS courses as part of their degree plan.
 ADRS courses are also available to all students across campus that are interested in addiction but are not pursuing LCDC licensure.

 The Graduate Certificate in Addictions and the Family provides specialized training to mental health professionals who are seeking specific knowledge related to addiction and recovery.
 Course offerings focus on very diverse topics and include family systems theories, systemic treatments of addiction, family dynamics of addiction, and professional development issues.

 ADRS courses are current, cutting-edge, very informative, and above all, practical.

 The Addictive Disorders and Recovery Studies (ADRS) Program, in conjunction with the Center for the Study of Addiction and Recovery and the College of Arts and Sciences, offers an interdisciplinary minor.
 The ADRS minor is designed for students with professional, academic, or personal interest in addictive disorders.
 It provides students with an understanding of the physiological, psychological, societal, and familial factors contributing to addiction and the recovery from addiction.
 The 18 hours of coursework is listed below in the order usually completed.